Perinatal Psychotherapist & Counsellor, MSc UKCP

-I am a psychotherapist and counsellor and specialise in providing support for those facing challenges before, during and after pregnancy.
+I am a UKCP qualified and registered psychotherapist and counsellor and specialise in therapy for those facing challenges including anxiety and depression before, during and after pregnancy.

 Making contact and taking that first step towards therapy can feel daunting and even overwhelming, especially when you are feeling vulnerable.
 The easiest way to get in touch is via the 'email me' or 'email this counsellor' buttons on this site, as this comes straight to me.
 Or, if you prefer, you can call or text and leave a message on my mobile.
 I am here when you are ready to make contact.